 There shall be no noxious, dangerous, objectionable or offensive dust to the extent that it causes an adverse effect beyond the boundary of the site.

-No extraction shall occur within 100 m of any dwelling existing at [the date of consent being granted], without the prior written consent of the owners and occupiers of these dwellings.
+No extraction shall occur within 200 m of any dwelling existing at [the date of consent being granted], as shown on RC192408A, without the prior written consent of the owners of these dwellings.

 When quarrying and/or clean filling operations cause continuously recorded PM10 concentrations at one of the real-time PM10 monitors installed in accordance with condition 6), to reach or exceed 150 micrograms per cubic metre (1-hour average) updated every 10 minutes: